-No make-up exams will be given, except in documented instances of illness or other emergency, in which case the student must directly contact the instructor before the exam, if feasible, or as soon as possible.
+• No make-up exams will be given, except in documented instances of illness or other emergency, in which case the student must directly contact the instructor before the exam, if feasible, or as soon as possible.

 - If any student has a valid reason to request rescheduling of an exam-such as observance of a religious holiday-he/she must contact the instructor in person and make suitable arrangements at least one week before the examination.
-Failure to act in accord with these instructions will lead to a failing grade. - Students should take all exams and written assignments seriously and bear in mind that there will be no opportunity to rewrite a paper or do additional work for an extra credit or a better grade.
+Failure to act in accord with these instructions will lead to a failing grade. - Students should take all exams and papers very seriously.
+They should not count on having an opportunity to do additional work for extra credit or better grade.

-Guidelines for the Written Assignments
+Written Assignments